 Notes On… Too Much Therapy?

-There’s a quiet truth many of us in the field hesitate to say aloud, but I’ll say it: Sometimes, more therapy is not better.
-It sounds counterintuitive even in our culture that prizes self-work and emotional insight.
+There’s a quiet truth many of us in the mental health field hesitate to say aloud, but I’ll say it: Sometimes, more therapy is not better.
+In our culture that prizes self-work and emotional insight, it sounds counterintuitive, right?
 But I’ve come to believe that therapy, when misused or over-relied upon, can quietly obstruct the very healing it seeks to support.

 What often looks like dedication to growth may in fact be a sophisticated way of staying stuck.
 Insight can become a delay tactic.
 A clever substitute for change.
-The desire for another session, another group, another modality may sound like motivation, but sometimes it reflects a deeper fear.
+The desire for ANOTHER session, ANOTHER group, ANOTHER modality may sound like motivation, but sometimes it reflects a deeper fear.
 Maybe a fear of stepping outside the structure of therapy and into the wildness of lived experience.
 When the process is overused, it becomes a cocoon.
 And while cocooning has its place, especially after trauma, there is a point at which staying in the work becomes a way of avoiding the work.
-Growth begins to feel like performance.
-Introspection turns into hiding.
+Growth begins to feel like performance with introspection turning into a bizarre game of hide and seek with the Self.
 More does not mean readiness.
 Sometimes, it simply means retreat.

 I’ve seen this in the room.
-A client whose sobriety is strong, whose sessions are rich and consistent, whose daily life is just beginning to take shape suddenly expresses a desire to add another therapist.
-Just to go deeper.
+A client whose sobriety is strong, whose sessions are bubbling with insight, consistent, and whose daily life is just beginning to take shape, suddenly expresses a desire to add ANOTHER therapist.
+To go deeper.
 On paper, it sounds wise.
 Thoughtful, even.
 But in practice, it feels like orbiting.
 When reflection replaces risk, when another hour of talking takes the place of one concrete act of living, something essential is lost.
 Integration.
 Movement.
 Embodiment.

 There is such a thing as too much therapy.
 Not because therapy is wrong, but because life is not meant to be endlessly discussed; it’s to live what we learn.